IkennaPatrickIsineyi/weather-app/README.md

 # Getting Started with The Weather App

-In the project directory, run:
+In the project directory, first install the dependencies by running:

 ### `npm install`